Durable Links to Articles & eBooks

-For articles among search results in most library databases:
+For articles & ebooks among search results in most library databases:

-From the list of citations, click on the title of an article which indicates HTML or PDF Full Text is available.
+From the list of citations in the database you are searching, click on the title of an article which indicates HTML or PDF Full Text is available.

 In the box on the right or on the bottom, look for the option that matches one of the examples below and copy the "Bookmark," "Permalink" or "Document URL."

-To enable off-campus access to the articles, you will need to add the following prefix to the URL address:
+To enable off-campus access, you will need to add the following prefix to the URL address:

 Therefore, a complete durable link would look like this: